Is that all it takes — six key ADHD management tools? Not exactly. But they can create a pivotal foundation.

-Every home needs a logistical headquarters—a “command center” where you build in the structural supports you need on a daily basis.
-You’ll find no shortage of inspiration on this Pinterest page.
+Every home needs a logistical headquarters—a “command center”.
+This is where you gather the structural supports you need on a daily basis.
+You’ll find no shortage of inspiration on this Pinterest page: Family Command Center.

 In general, the idea is to dedicate a spot (near the door, preferably) for:

 - Drop-off/Pick-up point for keys, phones, papers, mail, handbag, kids’ backpacks, library books, outgoing dry-cleaning, etc.

 Tip: Before you start looking, write down your most pressing issues in creating a command center.
 Otherwise, it’s easy to get distracted by the sheer variety and aesthetic appeal!

 3. Charging Station